pchaku/process-monitor/README.md

 .
 ├── native - native node modules written in C++
 │ ├── native.d.ts - typings for native modules for use with typescript
 │ └── lib
 │ ├── application-scanner - a native module that scans running applications with an active window │ └── utilities - reusable components / functions
 ├── src
 │ ├── main - code that will run in the main thread
 │ ├── render - code that will run in the render (chromium) thread │ ├── main.ts - application entrypoint
 │ └── types.ts - constants common between main / render
 ├── binding.gyp - build system config for native modules
 ├── forge.config.ts - electron-forge configuration
 └── vite.[main / preload / renderer].config.ts - specific vite configs for the different targets
-# process-monitor